 Administrators should utilize a range of developmentally appropriate interventions, consequences and supports that provide opportunities for students to improve behaviour.
 Any consequence or range of consequences will be considered after the administrator has had an opportunity to determine if mitigating factors are a factor in the event.

-• Meeting with parent(s), student and administrator;
+• meeting with parent(s), student and administrator;

 • referral to the CYW;